jessebmiller/rust-in-the-canyon/test-doc.md

 #### The Town Stack

-Towns have a stack (is this like mystery complexity in BB?!?)
+Towns have a stack.
+It represents the balance of effect that the town has had on the players and that the players have had on the town.

 #### Between sessions